tomasbaksys/data_science_projects/README.md

 # 📊 Data Science Portfolio

-**Hi there, welcome!** 👋 I’m Tomas Bakšys, a student of Data Science, passionate about solving real-world problems with data.
+**Hi there, welcome!** 👋 I’m Tomas Bakšys, a student of Economics and Data analytics at ISM University.
-This repository houses my projects, each demonstrating skills in machine learning, data analysis, and visualization.
+This private repository showaces 5 of my projects, mainly focusing in machine learning, data analysis, and visualization tasks.

 ---